 \section{Experimental results}

 The setup used in this experiment is based on an earlier work \cite{Moskalenko_2022}, with a number of modifications, described in Appendix~\ref{appendix:exp_setup}.
+The device characteristics are provided in Appendix~\ref{appendix:device_parameters}.
 Here we just briefly summarize the techniques used for single-qubit gates, readout and initialization, and then focus on the coupler microwave-activated CZ gate implementation.

 The reset procedure is realized via capacitively coupled microwave antennas as dissipation channels.
 We tune the qubit to the zero flux point, where the longitudinal relaxation rate is an order of magnitude higher, and then return the qubit to the operating point just before the scheduled pulse sequence.
 The readout is implemented using adjacent resonators with fidelities 0.67 and 0.62 for the first and second computational qubits for simultaneous qubit measurement.
 We explain such a poor readout fidelity by weak coupling strength between the qubit and corresponding resonator, which is an innate feature of the chip layout.
-The single qubit gates are generated from $\pi/2$ rotations around axes in the equatorial plane of the Bloch sphere, realized by gaussian pulses with 13.3~ns duration.
+The single qubit gates are generated from $\pi/2$ rotations around axes in the equatorial plane of the Bloch sphere, realized by Gaussian pulses with 13.3~ns duration.
 The excitation pulses are applied through to flux line of the qubit.
 Due to the large amplitude of these pulses we apply a phase error compensation with a virtual rotation about the Z axis after every $\pi/2$ pulse.
-We construct each of the 24 elements of the single-qubit Clifford group from two $\pi/2$ gates and virtual Z rotations.
+We construct each of the 24 elements of the single-qubit Clifford group from two $\pi/2$ gates and virtual Z rotations (see Appendix~\ref{appendix:clifford_group}).
 The average fidelity of single-qubit Clifford group gates $F=0.9928~\pm~0.0003$ has been measured with the cross entropy benchmarking method (Fig.~\ref{fig:xeb}).